 A request to pay a subsidy may be made to ensure that financial difficulties do not prevent an otherwise desirable adoption action.
 Payment of the subsidy is determined on the financial circumstances of the prospective adoptive parents and the special needs of the child.

-Subsidised adoptions must be approved by the Executive Director State-wide and South East or the Executive Director State-wide and South West.
+Subsidised adoptions must be approved by the relevant Executive Director or Regional Executive Director.

-Exceptional circumstances may require a time-limited subsidy or grant, and this must be approved by the Executive Director State-wide and South East or the Executive Director State-wide and South West
+Exceptional circumstances may require a time-limited subsidy or grant, and this must be approved by the relevant Executive Director or Regional Executive Director.

 Our ongoing involvement with the foster carers and the child is then limited to the review of financial arrangements.